Overview

 Aviator Training:

-The average cost for a private pilot’s license is $12,000 and takes an average of 70 hours flight time to complete.
+The average cost for a private pilot’s license is $17,500 and takes an average of 70 hours flight time to complete.
 The initial (student) pilots license makes up about 1/3 of the cost of a private license.
-Our cost to obtain an initial pilot’s license and aviator skills training is $1,850 (a savings of $2,150) and is designed to cut the time to complete a private pilot’s license down by 30 hours resulting in an additional savings of $5,400 dollars (30 hours of aircraft rental at $180/hour=$5,400) Joining a local LetsFly cooperative can result in flight time at half the cost of the going aircraft rental rate and allow a person to get additional licenses, ratings, and build flight time at a fraction of the cost.
+Utilizing our cooperative mobile flight training system results in a savings of $2,150, and is designed to cut the time to complete a private pilot’s license down by 30 hours resulting in an additional savings of $5,400 dollars (30 hours of aircraft rental at $180/hour=$5,400) Joining a local LetsFly cooperative can result in flight time at a fraction of the cost of the going aircraft rental rate.
+But the most significant advantage is gaining the skills of an aviator that will help individuals becoming successful at anything in life.

 An Initial FAA issued pilots license if desired ( Minimum age 14)